 The electric chainsaw should always be stored in a dry place for long-safe storage.
 The machine must not be kept in a wet place because that will cause the machine to catch rust and mold.
 Keep it indoors and never outdoors.

-Storing in a dry place protects it from the environment and also the weather changes.
+Storing in a dry place protects it from the environment and weather changes.

 ● Protect it from the Sun:

-The sun rays are damaging to your machine if it is kept in the sun for a long time.
-You must always keep your machine in a dry and covered place so that it is safe from the sun and its UV rays.
-The rays damage the machine in ways that your naked eyes would not notice.
+The sun’s rays damage your machine if kept in the sun for a long time.
+It would be best to keep your machine in a dry and covered place to be safe from the Sun and its UV rays.
+The rays damage the machine in ways your naked eyes would not notice.

-This is how to properly store your electric chainsaw.
-The cleaning process can be even more thorough but I have tried to keep it as short and as easy for you as I can.
+This is how to store your electric chainsaw properly.
+The cleaning process can be even more thorough, but I have tried to keep it as short and straightforward for you as possible.

-There are other integrated parts of the machine which I have not mentioned here because it requires skills and more experience to clean them out.
-But if you have read all of the things that I have mentioned then I can assure you that you can clean the whole thing without a problem.
+There are other integrated parts of the machine that I have not mentioned here because cleaning them requires skills and more experience.
+But if you have read everything I have said, I can assure you that you can clean the whole thing without a problem.

 ● Protect your Electric Chainsaw from Rust: